The Top 10 Best Football (Soccer) Teams of All Time

 3. Barcelona (2009)

 Ten years after Manchester United's achievement, Barcelona won the first ever treble by a Spanish club.
 They beat United in the final of the Champions League 2-0, destroyed Real Madrid 6-2 to win La Liga, and also won the Copa Del Rey.
 This season saw the emergence of Lionel Messi as the best player in the world.
-Under the guidance of Pep Guardiola, Messi more than doubled his tally from the previous campaign.
-Barcelona's tiki-taka style of play ensured they also won the domestic and UEFA Super Cups, and the FIFA Club World Cup in 2009, turning their treble into a `sextuple'.
+Under the guidance of one of the world's best football managers, Pep Guardiola, Messi more than doubled his tally from the previous campaign.
+Barcelona's tiki-taka style of play ensured they also won the domestic and UEFA Super Cups and the FIFA Club World Cup in 2009, turning their treble into a 'sextuple'.

 2. Brazil (1970)